 In case of multiple grid feasible CRM Auction outcomes (i.e. an Auction outcome is to be interpreted as a combination of Bids) which are equivalent in terms of the objective function (maximizing social welfare or minimizing cost), tie-breaking rules have to be applied to decide which combination of Bids is ultimately selected.
-It is proposed to apply the following tie-breaking rules:
+The following tie-breaking rules apply: